Real Estate Wholesaling

 Key Takeaways

-• A trained cold calling VA dialing 200–300 leads per day can produce the same pipeline as a full-time acquisition manager — at a fraction of the cost — if hired and managed correctly.
+• A trained cold calling VA using a predictive dialer runs high-volume seller outreach with 150-200 connections per day, producing the same pipeline as a full-time acquisition manager at a fraction of the cost.
+But only if hired and managed correctly.

 • The non-negotiables: accent neutrality, real estate or sales cold calling experience, and CRM familiarity.
 Hiring a general VA and trying to train them rarely works.

-• Pay rates for quality cold calling VAs range from $5–$8/hour for freelancers to $800–$1,200/month for managed agency placements that include QA and replacement guarantees.
+• Pay rates for quality cold calling VAs range from $5–$10/hour for freelancers to $800–$1,160/month all-in for managed agency placements that include QA and replacement guarantees.

 • Red flags: VAs who can't provide a call recording, agencies with no replacement policy, and anyone who won't do a paid test call before a full engagement.